2026 - General Government

 The Office of Community Investment and Infrastructure (OCII) is the successor agency to the San Francisco Redevelopment Agency, which was dissolved in 2012 by order of the California Supreme Court.
 OCII is authorized to continue to implement the Major Approved Development Projects, which include the Mission Bay North and South Redevelopment Project Areas (Mission Bay), the Hunters Point Shipyard Redevelopment Project Area and Zone 1 of the Bayview Redevelopment Project Area (Shipyard/Candlestick Point), and the Transbay Redevelopment Project Area (Transbay).

-The Shipyard/Candlestick Point is comprised of nearly 780 acres of abandoned and underutilized land along San Francisco’s southeastern Bayfront.
+The Shipyard/Candlestick Point is comprised of nearly 692 acres of abandoned and underutilized land along San Francisco’s southeastern Bayfront.
 These long-abandoned waterfront lands will be transformed into areas for jobs, parks, and housing.
-The development will feature up to 12,100 homes, of which nearly one-third will be affordable, nearly 900,000 square feet of neighborhood retail, three million square feet of commercial space, and 26 acres of parks and open space.
+The development will feature up to 12,100 homes, of which nearly one-third will be affordable, 4.9 million of office and research and development, 2.8 million square feet of retail, community facility, institutional and entertainment uses.

 The Transbay development includes the new Salesforce Transit Center and ten acres of former freeway parcels, which OCII and the Transbay Joint Powers Authority (TJPA) are developing into a new, mixed-use neighborhood surrounding a state-of-the-art, multi-modal transit station.
 The TJPA is responsible for constructing, owning and operating the new Transit Center, and OCII is responsible for the development of the surrounding neighborhood.
-At full build-out, these publicly-owned parcels will be transformed into approximately 3,300 new housing units, including nearly 1,400 affordable units, three million square feet of new commercial development, and 3.6 acres of parks and open space.
+At full build-out, these publicly-owned parcels will be transformed into approximately 3,300 new housing units, including nearly 1,400 affordable units, three million square feet of new commercial development, and 3.4 acres of parks and open space.

 Treasure Island Development Authority

 Treasure Island and Yerba Buena Island are in San Francisco Bay, about halfway between the San Francisco mainland and Oakland.
 Treasure Island contains approximately 404 acres of land, and Yerba Buena Island, approximately 150 acres.
-In early 2003, the Treasure Island Development Authority (TIDA) and the Treasure Island Community Development, LLC (TICD) entered into an Exclusive Negotiating Agreement and began work on a Development Plan for the Islands.

 HOPE SF

 HOPE SF is an anti-poverty initiative that works to revitalize San Francisco’s largest and most distressed public housing sites as mixed-income developments.
 The HOPE SF public housing sites are Hunters View, Alice Griffith, Potrero Terrace and Annex, and Sunnydale and Velasco.
 All of these projects are former San Francisco Housing Authority sites, now being converted to private management.
 The real estate and infrastructure component of HOPE SF requires the complete demolition and rebuilding of the four sites along with the creation of new streets, parks and open spaces, and community space that will physically reconnect these sites to their surrounding neighborhoods.
-These projects also replace and generate new affordable housing units, which is discussed in further detail in the Affordable Housing chapter
+These projects also replace and generate new affordable housing units, which is discussed in further detail in the Affordable Housing Chapter.

-2024 - Affordable Housing: Emerging Projects
+2026 - Affordable Housing: Emerging Projects

 Emerging Projects